The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 For all characteristics $p\neq 2,3$, the action of $H$ on $L(E_6)$ is irreducible, and again possesses the Ryba property, so we are done as for the previous two cases.
 In characteristic $3$ we must be very slightly more careful, and note that $\Hom_{kH}(\Lambda^2(L(E_6)^\circ),L(E_6)^\circ)$ is $1$-dimensional instead.
 (In characteristic $0$ this was already noted by Cohen and Wales \cite[6.1]{cohenwales1997}.)
 This $kH$-module homomorphism extends to one for $H.2$, so this group lies in $\mbG.2$ and is also unique up to conjugacy.
+(In fact, $H$ has the strong Ryba property in characteristic $0$, so existence is also easily proved via Theorem \ref{thm:serre}.)

 Note that the ordinary character of $M(E_6){\downarrow_H}$ has field of values $\Q(\I)$ \cite[p.75]{atlas}.
-The same holds for the Brauer characters when $p=3,5,13$, so we always require that $f(x)=x^2+1$ splits over $k$ for $H$ to be defined over $k$.
+The same holds for the Brauer characters when $p=3,5,13$, so we always require that $f(x)=x^2+1$ splits over $\F_q$ for $H$ to be defined over $\F_q$.

 As $M(E_6){\downarrow_H}$ is not self-dual, and the $27$-dimensional modules for $H$ are not swapped by the outer automorphism of $H$, we see that $H.2$ in fact is contained in $\mbG$, not just $\mbG.2$, and so there must be two $\mbG$-conjugacy classes of subgroups $H$ (and $H.2$), swapped by the graph automorphism.